ThomasByr/Phoenyx/README.md

 # Phoenyx - Pygame Engine v0.3.3

-Some simple classes in **python** that could make your life much simplier.
+Some simple classes in **python** that could make your life much easier.
 Relies on pygame, numpy and pymunk, based on the idea of the Processing language.

 > Get the latest stable version using pip with ``pip install phoenyx``.